 Mr. ALLEN: Just like taking slides in a film projector and having a button and just pushing a button and just watching

-as a traumatic stress, similar to what the individuals in war had, you know, and they'd come back from the war and it
+a traumatic stress, similar to what the individuals in war had, you know, and they'd come back from the war and it might

-might be three months, it might be two years, it might be five years, all of a sudden they relive it again, and all that has
+be three months, it might be two years, it might be five years, all of a sudden they relive it again, and all that has to

-to come out.
+come out.
 You see, I can barely even talk because I'm thinking more and more of it, you know.
-There was just so
+There was just so many

 "Witness to the Execution", All Things Considered, National Public Radio, October 12, 2000

 In 1924, Hoess received a 10-year sentence for a savage murder.
 This memory comes from that time of imprisonment.